 Translated by Claudio Souza's original in English In New HIV Infections Among Consistent Truvada PrEP Users in Demo Project in 21 / 1 / 16 (the link opens in another tab of your browser

-AY Liu, SE Cohen, and Vittinghoff, et al. Prophylaxis for HIV infection integrated preexposure with the Municipality and the participants sexual health services.
-The JAMA Internal Medicine176 (1): 75-84.
+AY Liu, SE Cohen, Vittinghoff et al. Prophylaxis for HIV infection Preexposure integrated with City Hall and participating sexual health services.
+The JAMA Internal Medicine 176 (1): 75-84.
 January 2016.